ComodoSecurity/openedr/README.md

 * Join to Slack [![Slack](https://img.shields.io/badge/slack-join-blue.svg)](https://openedr.com/register/)
 * Registration [![Email](https://img.shields.io/badge/email-join-blue.svg)](mailto:register@openedr.com)

+# Quick Start
+The community response to OpenEDR has been absolutely amazing!
+Thank you.
+We had a lot of request from people who want to deploy and use OpenEDR easily and quickly.
+We have a roadmap to achieve all these.
+However in the meanwhile we have decided to use Comodo Dragon Enterprise platform with OpenEDR to achieve that.
+With simply opening an account, you will be able to use OpenEDR.
+No custom installation, no log forwarding configuration, or worrying about storing telemetry data.
+All of that is handled by the Comodo Dragon Platform.
+This is only a short term solution until all the easy to use packages for OpenEDR is finalized.
+In the meanwhile do take advantage of this by emailing quick-start@openedr.com to get you up and running!

 # Build Instructions
 You should have Microsoft Visual Studio to build the code
 * Microsoft Visual Studio Solution File is under /openedr/edrav2/build/vs2019/